Closed-Form Diffusion Models: Sampling algorithm

 \begin{theorem}[Support of $\sigma$-CFDM samples] All samples returned by Algorithm \ref{alg:sampling} are of form $z_S = \frac{S}{S-1}k_{\sigma, \frac{S-1}{S}}(z_{S-1})$.
 As the number of sampling steps $S \rightarrow \infty$ (equivalently, as the step size $\frac{1}{S} \rightarrow 0$), the model samples converge towards barycenters $z_S = \Bar{c}_k$ of $M$-tuples of training points. \end{theorem}

 We prove this theorem in Appendix \ref{sec:thm-412-pf}.
-While our sampler is easy to implement and training-free, it may be costly if the number of sampling steps $S$ and the number of training samples $N$ are large.
+While our sampler is easy to implement and training-free, it may be costly if the number of training samples $N$ and the number of sampling steps $S$ are large.
 We address these issues in the following sections.
-In \S\ref{sec:fewer-steps} we show how to reduce sampling costs by taking fewer steps, and in \S\ref{sec:ann-score-approximation} we show how to approximate our smoothed score using efficient nearest-neighbor search.
+In Section \ref{sec:ann-score-approximation}, we show how to approximate our smoothed score using efficient nearest-neighbor search.
+In Section \ref{sec:computational-tradeoffs}, we demonstrate that one may take fewer sampling steps by initializing the sampler at a non-zero start time at little cost to sample accuracy, and provide complementary analysis in Section \ref{sec:fewer-steps}.
 This will permit our method to scale to high-dimensional real-world datasets while achieving sampling times competitive with existing methods and running on consumer-grade CPUs.